 Our vision is a society in which individuals are not criminalized based on the substances they choose to consume.

-Marc Burrows, Executive Director, MSW, LMSW, CPSS, ADC, is a harm reductionist and drug user health advocate, using his own lived experience with substance use, the treatment industry, and the criminal justice system to inform his approach in practice.
-Marc founded Challenges Inc SC as the first syringe service program in SC, out of the desire to prevent the spread of infectious diseases among people who inject drugs.
+Marc Burrows, MSW, LMSW, CPSS, ADC, is a harm reductionist and drug user health advocate, using his own lived experience with substance use, the treatment industry, and the criminal justice system to inform his approach in practice.
+Marc's entrance into the SUD field was advocating for MAT/MOUD; to reduce stigma and expand access to these medications.
+In 2016 Marc founded Challenges Inc SC as the first syringe service program in SC, out of the desire to prevent the spread of infectious diseases among people who inject drugs.